 183221

-The distal GI tract will be filled with gas in those TEFs in which the trachea and distal esophagus communicate.
+The distal GI tract will be filled with gas in those TEFs where the trachea and distal esophagus communicate.

 Management.
 Management of TEFs with esophageal atresia is surgical.
 The fistula tract is removed, and the upper esophagus is connected with the lower GI tract.